UniStuttgart-VISUS/megamol/plugins/gui/README.md

 ---

-## Modules
+## 2) Modules

 Additonal modules provided by the GUI plugin:

 ### GUIView

 The GUIView module is deprecated.
-It was required for using the GUI with the former MegaMol frontend provided by mmconsle.exe/mmconsole.sh.
+It was required for using the GUI with the former MegaMol frontend provided by mmconsle.exe / mmconsole.sh.

 ### OverlayRenderer